PisanA/junit-webpage/index.md

 ##### For more detatils on the CheckStyle warning, you can view this website: <a href="https://pisana.github.io/checkstyle-webpage/">checkstyle-webpage</a>
 The website contains the most common Checkstyle warnings with detailed examples.
-For more information about other warnings, please view <a href="https://checkstyle.sourceforge.io/styleguides/google-java-style-20180523/javaguide.html">Google Java Style Guide</a> <br>
+For more information about other warnings, please view <a href="https://checkstyle.sourceforge.io/styleguides/google-java-style-20180523/javaguide.html">Google Java Style Guide</a>

 <br><br>
 #### Misspell